zianncupcake/menus_backend/README.md

 # 🍽️ Menu API with GraphQL
 A Ruby on Rails app for managing restaurant menus with nested sections, items, modifier groups and modifiers.
 Built with GraphQL and deployed on Heroku.

+Functions include CRUD operations for:
+- Menus
+- Sections
+- Items (including modifier groups and their modifiers)

 ## 📌 Prerequisites
 Ensure you have the following installed: